 What is Angiokeratoma?
-How to treat them?

 These are harmless lesions that appear on the scrotum in males and vulva in females.
 It can be one or many lesions with dark red to purple appearance.
-The appearance is bit pebbled and they are hard to touch.
-They don’t appear in defined shapes or size but can be expected up to 5mm papule.
+The appearance is a bit pebbled and they are hard to touch.
+They don’t appear in defined shapes or sizes but can be expected up to 5mm papule.
 In severe cases, they are spread toward inner thighs, which is bothersome for the sufferer.
 These are stubborn lesions as they are hard to touch and don’t fade when they are squeezed or compressed.

-What causes Angiokeratoma
+What causes Angiokeratoma?

-The reason behind for their appearance is either the collection of blood vessels or dilation of vessels.
+The reason behind their appearance is either the collection of blood vessels or dilation of vessels.
 Men or women of any age group, skin type or ethnicity can have these lesions, but they are common in people who are over 40 and it’s common in men.

 Angiokeratoma is often confused with warts or STI whereas it is absolutely harmless and non-contagious, asymptomatic.
 Occasionally, they may itch or bleed if scratched or traumatised, so it is always advised to be careful while handling them.
 A consultation or treatment is required if there is a frequent scrotal bleeding symptom as it may lead to infection.
 In such cases, additional tests can be performed to rule out any clinical complications.